 - Physical violence against a child is a situation when the child is physically harmed or at risk of such injury.
 Abuse results from action or inaction by a parent or other individual responsible for the child, or by other person the child trusts, or who holds power over the child.
 Physical violence against children can be an isolated incident or a repeated occurrence. - Emotional violence against a child is a long-term, non-physical, harmful interaction between a child and a caregiver, encompassing both action and lack of action.
 The category includes among others: emotional unavailability, emotional neglect, a relationship with the child that is founded on hostility, blame, denigration or rejection, developmentally inappropriate or inconsistent interaction with the child, failing to notice or disregarding the child's individuality and emotional borders between parent and child. - Child sexual abuse is engaging children in sexual activity they are not able to fully comprehend, give informed consent to and / or for which they are developmentally immature and unable to legally consent to and / or which violates legal and social norms of a given society.
-We are dealing with sexual abuse when sexual interaction happens between a child and an adult or between two children, if owing to the difference in age or maturity the two share a relationship of care, dependence or power.
-Sexual exploitation may also take the form of sexual exploitation, which is any actual or attempted abuse of a position of vulnerability, power, or trust for sexual purposes, including, but not limited to, profiting financially, socially, or politically from the sexual exploitation of another person.
-There is a particular risk of sexual exploitation during humanitarian crises.
-The risk of exploitation exists both for children and their guardians (definition after UN Bulletin ST/SGB/2003/13).
+We are dealing with sexual abuse when sexual interaction happens between a child and an adult or between two children, if owing to the difference in age or maturity the two share a relationship of care, dependence or power. - Child neglect means chronic or incidental failure to meet the child's basic physical and emotional needs and/or failure to respect the child's basic rights, resulting in their disturbed health and/or development.
+Neglect occurs in a relationship between a child and an individual in charge of their care, upbringing and protection.